Outbound-Process/.github/.github/ISSUE_TEMPLATE/scan-source-code.md

 about: OSPO asks GTLC do to IP scanning
 title: Scan source code
 labels: ''
-assignees: I830866
+assignees: ''

 ---

-@Requestor: Please provide Tes with a link to the source code.
+@Requestor: Please create a comment containing a link to a GitHub repository that includes the source code that you want to publish.
+The GitHub repository should be hosted on [github.wdf.sap.corp](https://github.wdf.sap.corp) or [github.tools.sap](https://github.tools.sap/).

-@I830866: Please perform a scan of the source code.
+An automated code scan will be initiated for this repository.
+You will receive a notification once the result is available.

 Thank you!